-Richard Bitting is an artist, composer and teacher residing in Cincinnati, Ohio.
+Richard Bitting is an artist, composer, field recordist, and listener residing in Cincinnati, Ohio.

 Mr. Bitting was a National Teaching Fellow (Concord University, Athens, West Virginia) and recipient of grants from the Ohio Arts Council, Meet the Composer (New York) and Arts Wave (Cincinnati).
 He has lectured at Christopher Newport University (Newport News, Virginia), Miami University (Oxford, Ohio), Art Academy of Cincinnati and Cincinnati Art Museum (Cincinnati, Ohio) where his visual work is in the permanent collection.